 - Experiment with different feeding positions until you find one that is comfortable for you both.

-- Try feeding her as she’s dropping off to sleep or waking up.
+- Try feeding bub as they’re dropping off to sleep or waking up.

-- Don’t force her to feed, or she’ll quickly gain a negative association with it.
-Give her a short break, and if she still isn’t interested, try again for the next feed.
+- Don’t force baby to feed, or they’ll quickly gain a negative association with it.
+Give them a short break, and if they still aren’t interested, try again for the next feed.

-- Try introducing the bottle when he’s hungry, not when he’s just had a breastfeed.
+- Try introducing the bottle when baby is hungry, not when they’ve just had a breastfeed.

-- Try using a sippy cup or a medicine syringe to feed him if he flat out won’t accept the bottle.
+- Try using a sippy cup or a medicine syringe to feed baby if they flat out won’t accept the bottle.